-- Merit Scholarships: Merit scholarships are awarded automatically after students are admitted to the university.
-Merit scholarship determinations use either a combination of standardized test scores (SAT/ACT) and high school GPA or cumulative college GPAs (requires 15 or more transferrable credits).
-The "Founders," "Trustee's," and "Honors" Merit Scholarships required the maintenance of a 3.0 cumulative GPA at Regent University.
-The "Achievement Award" requires the maintenance of a 2.67 cumulative GPA at Regent University. - Phi Theta Kappa: Students must be members of the Phi Theta Kappa Honor (PTK) society prior to enrollment at Regent University.
+• Merit Scholarships: Merit scholarships are awarded automatically after students are admitted to the university.
+Merit scholarship determinations use either a combination of standardized test scores (SAT/ACT) and high school GPA or cumulative college GPAs (requires fifteen (15) or more transferrable credits).
+The "Founders" and "Trustee's" Merit Scholarships require the maintenance of a 3.0 cumulative GPA at Regent University.
+The "Honors" and "Achievement" Awards require the maintenance of a 2.33 cumulative GPA at Regent University.

+- Phi Theta Kappa: Students must be members of the Phi Theta Kappa Honor (PTK) society prior to enrollment at Regent University.
 Award determinations are based on receipt of PTK membership verification documents and a cumulative GPA of 3.0 from all prior institutions of enrollment.
 The PTK award requires the maintenance of a 3.0 cumulative GPA at Regent University - Investment Grant: Regent University's Investment Grant is designed to cover gaps between financial aid available and pre-determined estimates of individual financial need.
 If you receive a scholarship or grant (gift aid) from any source after being awarded an Investment Grant, the Investment Grant will be reduced by the amount of your new scholarship or grant.
 This can occur before, during, or at the conclusion of any semester and will adjust at the time Regent University is notified of your additional scholarship or grant.